mahmoodahmad100/first_app_angular/README.md

-# first app using angular
+# First App Using Angular 4
 this is the first app I did using angular it's for testing